 The only exception to this rule is with property located in what is known as Special Designated Areas (SDAs).
 These are luxurious developments where all expats may purchase property as though they were locals.
 Hence, no AIP is needed.
 Moreover, foreigners would also be able to purchase more than one property in these areas and also lease them out, if they wish to.

 These are just some of the Special Designated Area properties currently listed in in the Maltese islands.

 - Tigne Point, Tigne, Malta

 - Ta’ Monita Residence, Marsascala, Malta

 - Vista Point, Marsalforn, Gozo

 Malta has proven to be an ideal location for foreigners looking to invest in property overseas.
 Both residential and commercial units are in high demand and this trend looks set to continue over the next decade.
-If you require more information on buying property in Malta, don’t hesitate to get in touch.
+If you require more information on buying a property in Malta, don’t hesitate to get in touch.